Qampi/HTML-CSS/README.md

                                          ADVANCED JAVASCRIPT
  .INTRODUCTION TO NODE.js
- serves the side server version of Javascript, allows you to add more interactive functional to your webpages .javascript & Node
+ serves the side server version of Javascript, allows you to add more interactive functional to your webpages .JAVASCRIPT & NODEs

- .Pros of Javascript

- .Callback & Asynchronous tasks:
+                            PROS OF JAVASCRIPT
+ -javascript is advanced with speed
+ -has simple syntax
+ -front and back end code and language can be shared (versatality).
+                              CALLBACKS & ASYNCHRONOUS TAKS:
+                                       CALLBACKS:
+ -Refers to a function that is passed as an argument to another function, and then called in that function to perform a task.
                                     SYNCHRONOUS TASKS:
--Allows you to run one task per time, begins other task once the first one finishes
+-Allows you to run one task per time, begins with new task once the first one finishes up
                                     ASYNCHRONOUS TASKS:
--Allows you to run multiple task, without waiting for the first one to finish up
+-Allows you to run multiple task, without waiting for the first one to finishes up

                                       ES6-FEATURES